kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/move.md

 > Note: It's required to have at least one worker node to schedule Cluster API workloads (i.e. controllers).
 > A cluster with a single control plane node won't be sufficient due to the `NoSchedule` taint.
 If a worker node isn't available, `clusterctl init` will timeout.

+## Dry run

+With `--dry-run` option you can dry-run the move action by only printing logs without taking any actual actions.
+Use log level verbosity `-v` to see different levels of information.